SAA organizes several special events throughout the year.

 Husky Hugs is a teddy bear drive to bring warm hugs to local children in hospitals, shelters, and underserved areas.
 We collect teddy bears from students, staff, and alumni during the holiday season.
 The Husky Hugs donation drive lasts throughout November and early of December, and culminating in the “Teddy Bear Toss.”
 During the first men’s hockey home game of the season, attendees throw teddy bears onto the ice rink to be collected for donation.
 If you are interested in participating visit our table in Curry Crossroads in November, or contact our Vice President of Community Relations.

-We are actively involved in all activities during this week of Husky pride.
+We are actively involved in all activities during this week of Northeastern pride.
 A member of our leadership team has the opportunity to sit on the Homecoming Committee and they play an integral role in developing and executing the various events that take place during this spirit-filled week.
 Throughout the week, we participate in spirit events for student organizations and host the Mayor of Huntington Avenue (MoHA) program.
 We also co-sponsor the Homecoming Headliner with the Council of University Programs (CUP).
 In collaboration with CUP, we work hard to ensure an exciting artist comes to campus every year.
 In the past, artists like Amy Schumer, Kevin Spacey, and Donald Glover have provided a memorable night for students, staff, and alumni.

 Mayor of Huntington Avenue (MoHA)